maptv/decalendar/intro.md

 Delusions can be shared  As an alternative, people who can free themselves The delusion, like the belief in a chosen people favored over others by God, can increase social cohesion of a group impact.
 In general, delusions have cultural or religious significance should .
 While the challenge delusions may go against the beliefs that are considered to be delusions by Deirenism may .
 It is possible to have all of the benefits of the placebo effects

-Sometimes the need to respect others and their beliefs, Deirenism cautions against called If also hold each other accountable for their actions. the tolerance paradox, which  arguments to moderation (Latin: argumentum ad temperantiam) does hold all beliefs to be equally valid.
+Sometimes the need to respect others and their beliefs If also hold each other accountable for their actions. the tolerance paradox, which  arguments to moderation (Latin: argumentum ad temperantiam) does hold all beliefs to be equally valid.

 emphasis on inclusiveness in Deirenism defends the right to challenge harmful views and